berkgoksel/SierraTwo/README.md

 - With the current permissions of the app, `SierraTwo` will have an admin access over your workspace.

 ## TODO:
-- Divide the script into smaller functions for readability.
-- Add support for Windows and Linux operating systems.
 - Implement a simple process injection method for Windows and Linux.
 - Implement an easy-to-use obfuscated (for evasion.
 No anti-debugging.) binary generation for Windows and Linux operating systems.

-## Known Bugs:
-- Launching more than one instance of the bot causes the Slack API to kick the bot offline (The server responds with `{'ok': False, 'error': 'ratelimited'}`).

 [Slack API]:      https://api.slack.com
 [Slack ToS]:      https://slack.com/terms-of-service